 Note: The eggs I use in this recipe is at room temperature.
 I have not tested the additional time required if you use eggs that taken straight from the fridge.
 Please use eggs at room temperature if you want to follow the timing as stated in this recipe.

-- 3 medium sized eggs (about 50g each)- at room temperature
+- 3 eggs, about 50g each- at room temperature

 - Beat the eggs in one direction for half a minute.